 Nucleoplasty is usually performed on an outpatient basis.
 Local anesthesia and mild sedation may be used to reduce discomfort and anxiety.

-Under fluoroscopy, a needle is advanced into disc.
-A specialized catheter is then be introduced through the needle into the disc and positioned where the ablation is desired.
-The catheter has a low-temperature resister at its tip which generates a plasma field. this plasma field disintegrates disc material into its hydrogen and oxygen constituents which escape through the needle.
-The tissue ablation and thermal treatment create a series of channels within the disc, reducing the pressure from the contained disc herniation or the nerve root and other pain generating structures.
+This plasma field disintegrates disc material into its hydrogen and oxygen constituents which escape through the needle.
+The tissue ablation and thermal treatment create a series of channels within the disc, reducing the pressure from the contained disc herniation or the nerve root and other pain-generating structures.

 Complications of Nucleoplasty